braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/advanced.md

 ---
-nav_title: Advanced Implementation Guide (Optional)
+nav_title: Implementation examples
-article_title: Content Card Implementation Guide for Android (Optional)
+article_title: Content Card implementation examples for the Braze Android SDK
 platform: Android
-page_order: 7
+page_order: 10
 description: "This advanced implementation guide covers Android Content Card code considerations, three use cases built by our team, accompanying code snippets, and guidance on logging impressions, clicks, and dismissals."
 channel:
   - content cards

 ---

-# Advanced implementation guide (optional)
+# Implementation examples

 > This optional and advanced implementation guide covers Content Card code considerations, three custom use cases built by our team, accompanying code snippets, and guidance on logging impressions, clicks, and dismissals.
 Visit our Braze Demo Repository [here](https://github.com/braze-inc/braze-growth-shares-android-demo-app)!
 Note that this implementation guide is centered around a Kotlin implementation, but Java snippets are provided for those interested.